Atlantic hurricane: Seasonal variation

-Though the official end of the Atlantic hurricane season occurs on November 30, the dates of October 31 and November 15 have also historically marked the official end date for the hurricane season.
+Though the official end of the Atlantic hurricane season occurs on November 30, the dates of October 31 and November 15 have also historically marked the end date for the hurricane season.
 December, the only month of the year after the hurricane season, has featured the cyclogenesis of fourteen tropical cyclones.
-Tropical Storm Zeta in 2005 was the latest tropical cyclone to attain tropical storm intensity as it did so on December 30.
+Tropical Storm Zeta in 2005 was the latest tropical cyclone to attain tropical storm intensity, as it did so on December 30.
 However, the second Hurricane Alice in 1954 was the latest forming tropical cyclone to attain hurricane intensity.
 Both Zeta and Alice were the only two storms to exist in two calendar years – the former from 1954 to 1955 and the latter from 2005 to 2006.
 No storms have been recorded to exceed Category 1 hurricane intensity in December.
-In 1999, Hurricane Lenny reached Category 4 intensity on November 17 as it took an unprecedented west to east track across the Caribbean; its intensity made it the latest developing Category 4 hurricane, though this was well within the bounds of the hurricane season.
-Hurricane Hattie (October 27 – November 1, 1961) was initially thought to have been the latest forming Category 5 hurricane ever documented, though reanalysis indicated that a devastating hurricane in 1932 reached such an intensity at a later date.
-Consequently, this made the hurricane the latest developing tropical cyclone to reach all four Saffir–Simpson hurricane wind scale classifications past Category 1 intensity.
-Although 2020's Hurricane Iota would go on to surpass the 1932 hurricane in both of these categories.
+In 1999, Hurricane Lenny reached Category 4 intensity on November 17 as it took an unprecedented west-to-east track across the Caribbean; its intensity made it the latest developing Category 4 hurricane, though this was well within the bounds of the hurricane season.
+Hurricane Hattie (October 27 – November 1, 1961) was initially thought to have been the latest forming Category 5 hurricane ever documented, as was 2020's Hurricane Iota, but both were later downgraded during subsequent reanalysis.
+Reanalysis also indicated that a hurricane in 1932 reached Category 5 intensity later than any other hurricane on record in the Atlantic.

 June

 The beginning of the hurricane season is most closely related to the timing of increases in sea surface temperatures, convective instability, and other thermodynamic factors.
-Although June marks the beginning of the hurricane season, generally little activity occurs during the month with an average of 1 tropical cyclone every 2 years.
-Tropical systems usually form in the Gulf of Mexico or off the east coast of the United States.
+Although June marks the beginning of the hurricane season, little activity usually occurs, with an average of one tropical cyclone every two years.
+During this early period in the hurricane season, tropical systems usually form in the Gulf of Mexico or off the east coast of the United States.

-Since 1851, a total of 81 tropical storms and hurricanes formed in the month of June.
+Since 1851, a total of 81 tropical storms and hurricanes formed in June.
 During this period, two of these systems developed in the deep tropics east of the Lesser Antilles.
-Since 1870, three major hurricanes have formed during June, most notably Hurricane Audrey in 1957.
+Since 1870, three major hurricanes have formed during June, such as Hurricane Audrey in 1957.
 Audrey attained an intensity greater than that of any Atlantic tropical cyclone during June or July until Hurricanes Dennis and Emily of 2005.
-The easternmost forming storm during June, Tropical Storm Ana in 1979, formed at 45°W.
+The easternmost forming storm during June, Tropical Storm Bret in 2023, formed at 40.3°W.